Albert0i/RU204/om-orm.md

 ### III.
 Round 3: Searching
 Take a seat and drink a beer!
 Here come more rounds...
+First prisma... then Redis...

 1. Find all movies which are not sequel, select 'title', 'genre' and 'released' year, order by 'released' year in descending order. return the first 5 matched.